datarobot/airflow-provider-datarobot/docs/examples/post_predictions_formatting.md

 `path: datarobot_provider/example_dags/post_predictions_formatting.py`

-This DAG demonstrates how to construct a custom function example DAG that can use the DataRobot APIs to perform any operation.
+This DAG demonstrates how to construct a custom function example DAG that can use DataRobot APIs to perform any operation.
-Specifically, the example demonstrates how to make and format predictions from a model trained in DataRobot and push the formatted predictions to an external data storage.
+Specifically, the example demonstrates how to make and format predictions from a model trained in DataRobot and push the formatted predictions to external data storage.

 ## Requirements